johncoleman83/mini-tweet-bot/README.md

 run it, and it will be loaded on a local host port IP address such as: http://0.0.0.0:8080/.
 If you do not want the user interface, you should then use only the tweet functions, and run them on an as needed basis.
-Here is an example of how to run a single function from the `singletweet.py` file:
+Here is an example of how to run a single function from the `singletweet.py` file in the `./support` directory:

 ```
 $ cat singletweet.py